sethtroisi/gmp-ecm/build.vs/readme.txt

 The set up required to run the tests in this way is:

 1. Extract bash.exe and put it in the gmp-ecm root directory
-2. For teting the non-GPU version, copy ecm.exe from the bin directory to the gmp-ecm root directory
+2. For testing the non-GPU version, copy ecm.exe from the bin directory to the gmp-ecm root directory
 3. For testing the GPU version, copy ecm_gpu.exe from the bin directory to the gmp-ecm root directory and then rename the